Medical Causation & Evidence Assessment

 A medical chronology tells you a patient reported neck pain on March 3rd and had an MRI on March 20th.
 It does not tell you whether that MRI finding was caused by the collision or was a degenerative change that existed years earlier.
 That distinction — causation versus coincidence — is a clinical judgment, and it is where cases quietly fall apart: a prior injury to the same body part, a three-week gap before the first complaint, an imaging report that reads “chronic” rather than “acute,” a symptom that doesn’t match the mechanism of the accident.

 An organized timeline won’t flag any of that.
-A physician will.
+A clinical review will.

 A clear, defensible statement of whether — and to what degree — the record supports the claimed cause of each significant injury, in language built to hold up in a demand letter, at deposition, or at trial.